-Pedro Freyre is the chair of Akerman's International Practice, a full-service team advising multinational and global corporations on a wide range of cross-border M&A, joint ventures, capital markets transactions, syndicated and secured lending, project finance, debt restructuring, as well as complex construction and other international disputes.
+Pedro Freyre is the chair of Akerman's International Practice, a full-service team advising multinational and global corporations on a wide range of cross-border M&A, joint ventures, capital markets transactions, syndicated and secured lending, project finance, debt restructuring, trade, compliance, as well as complex construction and other international disputes.
 Pedro is an internationally recognized authority on the U.S. Embargo on Cuba, and the evolving regulations enacted since the restoration of diplomatic relations between the United States and Cuba.

 Pedro advises U.S.-based companies on the types of business transactions that are legal in Cuba under the U.S. embargo, helps U.S. entities that are engaged in authorized activities in connection with entering the Cuban market, and advises foreign entities that are involved in Cuba business on implications with U.S. law.
 He regularly travels to Cuba with senior executives of companies seeking to enter the Cuban market for facilitated meetings with government officials.
 Pedro is a Lecturer of Law at Columbia University School of Law, where he teaches a seminar on Cuba.
+He is a regular guest on CNN en Español, "Fuentes Confiables."

 In addition, Pedro represents clients engaged in inbound foreign investment in the U.S. and outbound U.S. investment in Latin America.
 His work includes project construction and financing involving governmental and private entities in Latin America, Europe, and Africa, acquisitions and dispositions, environmental regulation, international transactions, cross-border due diligence, insurance regulation, and corporate representation.
 He regularly provides compliance counseling and training in connection with the Foreign Corrupt Practices Act (FCPA).